Do You Have To Sand Unfinished Cabinets

 Do You Have To Sand Unfinished Cabinets?

-Wear a dust mask and safety glasses to protect yourself from dust and flying debris.
-4.
+• Wear a dust mask to protect yourself from inhaling wood dust.

 Painting Unfinished Cabinets